Master Agreement for AU

 12.5 Force Majeure

-Except for any payments due hereunder, neither party shall be responsible for delay or failure in performance caused by any act, event, omission, or accident beyond its reasonable control, including strikes, lock-outs, or other industrial disputes (other than one involving Contentstack's employees), ISP failure or delay, denial of service attacks, failure of a utility service or transport or telecommunications network, an act of God, war, riot, civil commotion, pandemic or epidemic, malicious damage, compliance with any law or governmental order, rule, regulation or direction, accident, breakdown of plant or machinery, fire, flood, storm or default of suppliers or sub-contractors (“Force Majeure Event”), nor shall any such delay or failure be considered a breach of this Agreement, the DPA or any Order Form(s).
+Except for any payments due hereunder, neither party shall be responsible for delay or failure in performance caused by any act, event, omission, or accident beyond its reasonable control, including strikes, lock-outs, or other industrial disputes (other than one involving Contentstack's employees), ISP failure or delay, denial of service attacks, failure of a utility service or transport or telecommunications network, act of God, war, riot, civil commotion, pandemic or epidemic, malicious damage, compliance with any law or governmental order, rule, regulation or direction, accident, breakdown of plant or machinery, fire, flood, storm or default of suppliers or sub-contractors (each a “Force Majeure Event”), nor shall any such delay or failure be considered a breach of this Agreement, the DPA or any Order Form(s).

 12.6 Compliance with Law

 The Software is subject to U.S. export control laws, including the U.S. Export Administration Act and its associated regulations, and may be subject to export or import regulations in other countries.
 With respect to Software licensed to Customer hereunder, Customer agrees to comply fully with all laws and regulations of the U.S. and other countries to assure that neither the Software, nor any direct products thereof are: (a) exported, directly or indirectly, in violation of such laws, either to any countries that are subject to U.S. embargo or export restrictions or to any end-user who is prohibited from participating in the U.S. export transactions by any federal agency of the U.S. government; or (b) intended to be used for any purpose prohibited by such laws, including nuclear, chemical or biological weapons proliferation.
-Further, the Customer agrees to comply with all applicable anti-bribery and anti-corruption laws in all business related to this Agreement, including the U.S. Foreign Corrupt Practices Act and the UK Anti-Bribery Act, if applicable.
+Further, Customer agrees to comply with all applicable anti-bribery and anti-corruption laws in all business related to this Agreement, including the U.S. Foreign Corrupt Practices Act and the UK Anti-Bribery Act, if applicable.

 12.7 US Government Restrictions

 Customer acknowledges that the Software consists of “commercial computer software” and “commercial computer software documentation” as such terms are defined in the Code of Federal Regulations.
-No government procurement regulations or contract clauses or provisions shall be deemed a part of any transaction between the parties unless its inclusion is required by law, or mutually agreed upon in writing by the parties in connection with a specific transaction.
+No government procurement regulations or contract clauses or provisions shall be deemed a part of any transaction between the parties unless its inclusion is required by law, or mutually agreed in writing by the parties in connection with a specific transaction.
 Use, duplication, reproduction, release, modification, disclosure or transfer of the Software is restricted in accordance with the terms of this Agreement.